 Long patent examination and approval backlogs harm domestic and overseas inventors in every economic sector.
 Backlogs undermine incentives to innovate across sectors and prevent timely patient access to valuable new treatments and cures while also contributing to delay in introduction of new agricultural innovations.
 Because the term of a patent begins on the date an application is filed, unreasonable delays can directly reduce the value of granted patents and undermine investment in future research.
 For biopharmaceutical companies, patent backlogs can postpone the introduction of new medicines.
 They create legal uncertainty, for research-based and generic companies alike, and can increase the time and cost associated with bringing a new treatment to market.
 Brazil and India are countries with persistent patent backlog problems and other administrative challenges that delay the issuance of patents.

 i.
-Unreasonable Patent Backlogs and Administrative Burdens - Brazil

-The Brazilian Patent Office, INPI, historically has had an unacceptable backlog - just a few years ago there were more than 200,000 patent applications pending for approximately 270 examiners, which extends the examination for more than 10 years.
+Unreasonable Patent Backlogs and Administrative Burdens - Brazil examiners, which extends the examination for more than 10 years.
 Currently, the INPI backlog of approximately 72,000 applications has decreased almost 50% compared to August 2019 data.